 The good news is that there are treatment options available, such as methadone treatment and cognitive behavioral therapy, to help people safely taper their use of prescription painkillers and maintain abstinence.
 It may help to keep in mind that substance misuse affects people of all socioeconomic classes, races, genders, ages and backgrounds — which means that recovery can present unique challenges to different individuals.
 For example, for folks who have to manage chronic pain, working closely with their health care provider to develop effective, alternative treatment options may be critical to maintaining their recovery goals.
 This may also require additional attention when surgery or anesthesia is needed.
 Another unique challenge to consider is that those in recovery who also have anhedonia may experience an increased susceptibility to stress, decreased response to positive stimuli (such as tasty food or enjoyable sex), and may be more sensitive to triggers such as being around the substance or seeing someone else use the substance (even if it’s in a movie, for instance).
 However, talking with a health care provider or mental health professional may help folks in recovery address their individualized needs.

 Another element that can really impact a person in recovery is their support system.
 About half of those who misuse prescription pain killers often obtain them from a friend or relative rather than from a medical professional.
 So, having a strong support system and a safe environment that is sensitive and respectful of the needs of a person in recovery is essential to helping them abstain from using.
 Reaching out to family and friends for motivation and support can help people in recovery maintain their goals and overcome new or existing challenges as they move forward.
-You might be interested in checking out Daughter's in AA — What are our responsibilities as her family? in the Go Ask Alice! archives for more information.

 Finally, regularly meeting with a mental health professional or reaching out to support organizations can also help folks in recovery manage their stress levels and develop strong coping strategies.
 It might also be helpful to research community resources for recovery programs that may provide support in the form of group therapy or paired mentoring.
 For example, Narcotics Anonymous has many established branches in several states, or the Substance Abuse and Mental Health Service Administration (SAHMSA) may help locate a nearby treatment program.Alice!